sarthaksharma05/CareerCraft/SPLINE_INTEGRATION_GUIDE.md

-# Spline 3D Integration Guide for CreatorCopilot
+# Spline 3D Integration Guide for CareerCraft

 ## 🎯 Overview
-This guide will help you integrate Spline 3D scenes into your CreatorCopilot landing page to create an immersive and interactive experience.
+This guide will help you integrate Spline 3D scenes into your CareerCraft landing page to create an immersive and interactive experience.

 ## 📦 What's Already Set Up